We Made Mary Todd Lincoln’s White Cake (and Honestly, We Approve)

 First Lady Mary Todd Lincoln was quite fond of entertaining and especially loved to bake.
 Some of the cookbooks she purchased still reside in the Abraham Lincoln Presidential Library and Museum in Springfield.
 This classic white cake was a featured menu item at many of her luncheons and parties.
-See what other First Ladies liked to eat.
+Also, see where you can order JFK’s wedding cake and what other First Ladies liked to eat.

 Mary Todd Lincoln’s White Cake